 There are two main types of orchitis:

 - Viral orchitis.
 This is usually caused by the mumps virus.
-Up to one-third of men who have the mumps after puberty develop orchitis.
+Up to of men who have the mumps after puberty develop orchitis.
 This often happens within four to seven days of getting the mumps.

 - Bacterial orchitis.
 This type of orchitis is often due to a sexually transmitted infection (STI), such as gonorrhea or chlamydia.
 In some cases, it’s caused by an infection in your urinary tract or from having a catheter or other medical instrument inserted into your penis.